 Although the Nazis were responsible for implementing Hitler’s Final Solution and although there were undoubtedly many instances of Greeks sheltering and trying to protect Jews, some Greeks weren’t sorry to see them leave.
 Perhaps they couldn’t imagine that about 49,000 – one third of the population of the city – would perish in the death camps.
 The Nazis worked hard to mislead their victims.
 Counterfeit money was even printed that they were told they’d be able to spend in their new home in Poland.

-A happy piece of serendipity drew my attention to memorial stones, stolpersteine,
+A happy serendipitous meeting drew my attention to memorial stones, stolpersteine,

 Seeing these memorial stones and a trip to the Jewish Museum in Thessaloniki got me thinking about the choices we make and the good and bad that life flings at us.
 I found myself wondering whether any of my children’s distant cousins – descended from Jews who fled from the Iberian Peninsula but eventually arrived in London – might be represented on the sobering memorial wall that lists all the people taken from Thessaloniki to Auschwitz and Bergen-Belsun.